-Each chapter defines their own midterm check-in procedure.
-Some institutions do not provide midterm grades, or it is left up to individual professors - take this into consideration as you craft your chapters midterm check-in procedure.
+Each chapter defines their own midterm check in procedure.
+Some universities do not provide midterm grades, or it is left up to individual professors - take this into consideration as you craft your chapters midterm check in procedure.

-Ideas to consider for your chapter's midterm check-in procedures:
+Ideas to consider for chapters' midterm check in procedures: